Acer Chromebook 311 (AMD)

 How long will the Acer Chromebook 311 receive software updates?

-The Acer Chromebook 311 (CB311-10H) has an Auto Update Expiration (AUE) date of June 2026.
-After this date, the device will no longer receive Chrome OS updates including security patches.
-The Chromebook will continue to function, but Google recommends upgrading to a newer device for ongoing security support.
+The Acer Chromebook 311 (CB311-10H) has an Auto Update Expiration (AUE) date of June 2029 (extended from its original June 2026 date; extended-support updates may reduce Android app support).
+Until then it receives Chrome OS updates including security patches.
+After June 2029, the device will continue to function but will no longer receive updates, and Google recommends upgrading for ongoing security support.

 Does the Acer Chromebook 311 have a touchscreen?